etr359/project-1-movie-analysis/README.md

 ## Business Problem

 Microsoft is looking to create their own movie content.
 They need to know what factors are currently driving success at the box office.
-Our overarching goal is to determine why movies are doing well, and make reccomendations for the Microsoft team.
+Our overarching goal is to determine why movies are doing well, and make recomendations for the Microsoft team.

 ***
 Questions: